-Empathy is a part of the unique human experience, and if you avoid it, you are essentially preventing marketing in a way that genuinely speaks to people.
+Empathy is a part of the unique human experience, and if you avoid it, you prevent marketing in a way that genuinely connects with people.

-Empathetic marketing at its core is not about “creating emotional responses” in customers.
+Empathetic marketing is not just about “creating emotional responses” in customers.

 Instead, it’s about understanding their current emotional state at that moment and being able to meet them there in an individualized way.